Like it or not, there’s both an art and science to learning how to write a cold email template that predictably converts new freelance clients.

 It’s the fast track to being treated like a commodity.

-You're here because you want to land higher paying gigs—not $25 blog posts or $10 logo designs.
+You’re here because you want to land higher paying gigs—not $25 to come up with blog post ideas and write them… or $10 for new logo designs.

 While I believe it’s generally ok to do inexpensive (or free) work in the very early days to build up some experience and a portfolio, you should start charging as quickly as possible.
 It also needs to be sustainable pricing from day one, then as you grow you can continue increasing your pricing.